rebeccapeltz/flask-cld-upload/BLOG.md

 ## Security Note

+You'll notice that I have erased the name of my heroku deployment link in all the images.
 Deploying this app to heroku enables you to upload data to Cloudinary.
 If the link is not secured, for example, by using it only on an authenticated web page, anyone can upload to your Cloudinary cloud.
 Even though you are hiding your environment variables, you have created an public method to change data on your cloud.

 This document doesn't cover adding authentication.
 There are many options available.